Have you ever looked across your property and thought about some land management goals you would like to take to the next level? Maybe we can help.

 CSP is for working lands.
 It is the largest conservation program in the United States with more than 70 million acres of productive agricultural and forest land enrolled in CSP.
 Thousands of people voluntarily enroll in the program because it helps them enhance natural resources and improve their business operation.

 CSP participants are seeing real results.
 Some of these benefits include:

 NRCS accepts applications for CSP on a continuous basis throughout the year.
 We announce signup cutoff deadlines as funds become available.
-For Fiscal Year 2020, the first application cutoff date for new CSP contracts is May 29, 2020.
-(For renewals of expiring 2015-1 CSP contracts, the application deadline was March 20, 2020.)
+For Fiscal Year 2021, the first application cutoff date for new CSP contracts is Feb.
+19, 2021.
+Contact your local NRCS office for more details.

 This new initiative will assist producers in protecting grazing land uses; conserving and improving soil, water and wildlife resources; and achieving related conservation values by conserving eligible land through grassland conservation contracts.

 Eligible producers will have a single opportunity to enroll in a five-year contract.
 By signing the contract, producers agree to meet or exceed the stewardship threshold for one priority resource concern by the end of the five-year contract.
 NRCS will make payments for the initiative at a rate of $18 per acre each year not to exceed the base acres enrolled in a contract.

 Resource-conserving crop means a crop that is one of the following:

 A perennial grass;

 A legume grown for use as forage, seed for planting, or green manure;

 A small grain grown in combination with a grass or legume green manure crop whether inter-seeded or planted in rotation.